kubeedge/kubeedge/README.md

 #### Abundant applications

-It is easy to get and deploy existing complicated machine learning, image recognition, event processing and other high level applications to the Edge.
+It is aaa easy to get and deploy existing complicated machine learning, image recognition, event processing and other high level applications to the Edge.

 ## Introduction